mdefenders/it-works-on-my-machine/README.md

 > **Real-world recommendation:** For production-grade pipelines, it's recommended to implement custom GitHub Actions
 > with proper testing suites and documentation.
 This helps reduce the number of jobs, improves maintainability, and
 > reserves separate jobs mainly for true parallelism or environment-specific logic.

+- No detailed log shipping per job was implemented.

+> **Real-world recommendation:** It's valuable to centralize job-level logs and error details in a monitoring system.
+> This enables faster root cause analysis by providing visibility into which specific steps or commands caused a
+> failure.

 ## Architecture & Design